adumont/hb6502/forth/README.md

 ![](./imgs/stage1.2.svg)
 - In **Stage 2**:
   - The `forth.s` file is compiled again, but this time embedding the RAM and ROM binary images extracted in Stage 1, thus generating a single `forth-hw.bin` binary image, suitable to be flashed in the target 65C02 hardware computer (or run in a target 65C02 emulator

   <img src="./imgs/stage2.1.svg" width="500">

   - At runtime, the RAM binary image (containing variables) is copied into RAM:
 ![](./imgs/stage2.2.svg)

 [This document](https://raw.githubusercontent.com/adumont/hb6502/main/forth/doc/AlexFORTH_two_stages_compilation.pdf) contains some diagrams further illustrating the 2 stages compilation process.

-Note: I sometimes refer to  this two stages compilation process as "cross-compilation" (hence the name `xcompiler`) but I'm not sure that's the right term.
-I also wonder if that should be rather named "meta-compilation" instead.
+**Note**: I sometimes refer to  this two stages compilation process as "cross-compilation" (hence the name `xcompiler`) but I'm not sure that's the right term.
+I also wonder if that should rather be called "meta-compilation" instead.
 Feel free to give me feedback on this.
-It make sense to me to call this cross-compilation because the final target image is generated on a host computer (with a different architecture) using the `xcompiler`.
-It only happens to be a convenience that `xcompiler` actually runs the same code to interpret and compile itself... making it a self/endocompilation, the result being a binary image suitable to run on the target system.
+It makes sense to me to call this cross-compilation because the final target image is generated on a host computer (with a different architecture) using the `xcompiler`.
+It only happens to be a convenience that `xcompiler` actually runs the same code to interpret and compile itself (in an emulator of the target architecture)... making it a self/endo-compilation, the result being a binary image suitable to run on the target system.

 ## Pros and cons